 Often this fee is more than $10,000 and rarely more than $50,000.

 The fee is recovered over the life of the agreement via amortization.
 In most situations, a period of seven years is used to recover the fee unless the contractual agreement is less than seven years.
 If less than seven years for the contractual period; then the fee should be amortized over the lesser period of time.
 In most businesses, the amortization is divided equally over the amortization period.
 For this fee, I am assuming seven years for a $25,000 fee.
-So, the annual amount to recoup is equal to $3,571.
+Thus, the annual amount to recoup is equal to $3,571.

 As a franchisee, you must understand that this amount of money is to reimburse you for your initial outlay for this agreement.
 It is a return on your initial capital investment into this franchise.
 The Mom & Pop competition did not have to pay this fee.
 Therefore, you must generate this additional amount via marginal dollars from the contribution formula.